shotsuji/rodrigodalben.github.io/MB1B.md

 -->

 <!-- Description (300-word?) intro + method + result -->
-This study is an extension of ManyBabies 1, expanding the study of infants' preference for infant-directed speech to samples from bilingual populations and asks: Is the preference for infant-directed speech modulated by bilingual language exposure?
+This study is an extension of ManyBabies 1, asking whether and how bilingual language exposure affects infants' preference for infant-directed speech.

 ADD METHODS, RESULTS, PHOTOS